anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Chapter 5 of the Reference Model (RM) describes the hardware and software profiles that are descriptions of the capabilities and features that the Cloud Infrastructure provide to the workloads.
-As of v2.0, Figure 5-3 in the RM (also shown below) depicts a high level view of the software profile features that apply to each instance profile (Basic and High Performance).
+The NFVI Software Profile figure below depicts a high level view of the software profile features that apply to each instance profile (Basic and High Performance).
 For more information on the instance profiles please refer to :ref:`ref_model:chapters/chapter04:profiles`.